 Structural growth opportunities

 We think that the corporate sector in Europe is healthy, with low debt and strong margins.
 Management teams are optimistic about the potential growth trajectory for their businesses.
 That, in turn, should be good news for the consumer because it means employment is likely to remain high.
 The energy supply chain crisis is over and inflation is falling.
-These should all help businesses across the region.
+These can all help businesses across the region.

 Sources: